SCH-INIT/otp-relay/docs/help/00-overview.md

 - Terminal Server access guide
 - Important notes and tips

-## Recommended reading order for new users

-1. New user onboarding
-2. Reset RTA password
-3. Configure Oracle Authenticator
-4. Request RDP / SFTP / PAM access
-5. Install RTA VPN
-6. Install WinSCP
-7. Use PAM
-8. Notes and tips

 ## Maintainers

 Keep this page brief.
-Put detailed steps in the topic pages and keep screenshots in `docs/help/assets/`.
+Put detailed reference steps in the topic pages and keep screenshots in `docs/help/assets/`.

+For user-facing wizard text, update `frontend/app.jsx`.
+For wizard screenshots, add or replace images in `docs/help/assets/`, rebuild the generated output, and reference the files from `frontend/app.jsx` using `/help/assets/<filename>`.